UrbanInstitute/education-data-package-r/README.md

 Note that only some endpoints have an applicable `subtopic`, and this list is slightly different from the syntax of the full data API.
-Endpoints for `subtopics` for the summary endpoint functionality
+Endpoints with `subtopics` for the summary endpoint functionality
 include:

 -   schools/crdc/harassment-or-bullying/allegations